uesp/uesp-esoapps/EsoExtractData/EsoExtractData/ReadMe.txt

      Notes
 -------------------------------
    - See http://www.uesp.net/wiki/Online:EsoExtractData for more information.
+   - v0.40 has been updated to support the update 25 change in file formats.
    - v0.16 has been updated to support the patch for the 14 Mar 2014 beta.
    - v0.15 has been updated to support the patch for the 8 Feb 2014 beta.
    - One known issue is that there are multiple files from eso0000.dat which